-Hi Di Du, welcome to Vanity Teen, share with us a few highlights about your background as a child.
-When was your first approach to fashion?
+Hello Nihan, welcome to Vanity Teen, being a Turkish born designer based in Paris, share with us a few highlights about your journey and when was your first approach to fashion?

-Tell us more about your inspiration sources for the Fall-Winter 23/24 collection.
+Tell us more about your inspiration sources for the Fall-Winter 23/24 collection showcased in Paris.
 Walk us through your design process a little bit.
 Are there any pieces that are your favorite from this collection?

 The best things are usually created when people follow their own vision rather than just pursuing success or money for its own sake.
 How challenging is the business part for you as a creative based in Paris?

-How do you explore the needs of innovation and revolutionary changes through the fabrics when it comes to be worn by different personalities.
+How do you explore the needs of innovation and revolutionary changes when it comes to creating a new collection.
 What makes you satisfied?
-What makes you happy?

-We know that a few of your garments are inspired by the future and youth’s freedom of expression and such things are clearly seen in your garments.
+We know that your garments are inspired by the youth’s freedom of expression and such things are clearly seen in your garments.
 How can you create such strong garments in a positive way?

 Name us a few creatives you would like to collaborate with.